surjasarker/FACTAI/README.md

 ## Evaluation
+The code for the Evaluation is directly taken from: - Wang et al., "Edit away and my face will not stay: Personal biometric defense against malicious generative editing", Computer Vision and Pattern Recognition (2024)., https://github.com/taco-group/FaceLock

-We provide the evaluation code for computing the `PSNR, SSIM, LPIPS, CLIP-S, CLIP-I, FR` metrics mentioned in the paper.
+They provide the evaluation code for computing the `PSNR, SSIM, LPIPS, CLIP-S, CLIP-I, FR` metrics mentioned in the paper.

 ```bash
 cd evaluation